rudikershaw/client-git-hooks/documentation/message-format.md

 git config hooks.message-format.regex "$x"
 ```

 Where `$x` is a Perl compatible regular expression.

-You can also customise the error message:
+You can also customise the error message.

 ```
 git config hooks.message-format.message "Your message here"
 ```

+The line that cannot be committed will be printed immediately after your message on the same line.